TENS (Transcutaneous Electrical Nerve Stimulation)

 Our units have a hand held push button control to change the stimulation mode from LOW frequency bursts to HIGH frequency stimulation.
 The low frequency is used during rest periods (between contractions).
 As soon as a labour contraction is felt strongly you can change the mode to high frequency stimulation.
 Once the contraction has subsided you can change the mode back to low frequency.

 - Easy to follow instructions

 Enclosed with your TENS unit you will find a small booklet with instructions on how to use your TENS unit.
 The diagrams are clear and simple to follow.
-It is recommended however that you make an appointment to see the physiotherapist at your local hospital for further instructions.
+You can also watch videos on how to use the TENS machine.